cosmos/sdk-tutorials/academy/3-ibc/ica-v2.md

 </HighlightBox>

-**Authentication Module:** a custom IBC application module on the controller chain that uses the interchain accounts module API to build custom logic for the creation and management of interchain accounts.
-An authentication module is required for a controller chain to utilize the interchain accounts module functionality.

 **Interchain account (ICA):** an account on a host chain.
 An interchain account has all the capabilities of a normal account.
 However, rather than signing transactions with a private key, a controller chain's authentication module will send IBC packets to the host chain which signal what transactions the interchain account should execute.

 **Interchain Account Owner:** An account on the controller chain.
 Every interchain account on a host chain has a respective owner account on the controller chain.
 This could be module account or analogous, not just regular user accounts.